odalet/Delta.Units/doc/index.md

 This is possible because, instead of storing a factor, the conversion (and inverse conversion) functions are stored and combined when building units.

+# Nuget

+One can install the library from Nuget: [https://www.nuget.org/packages/Delta.Units/](https://www.nuget.org/packages/Delta.Units/).

+# Source Code

+**Delta.Units**' source code can be found at [Github's](https://github.com/odalet/Delta.Units).

 # License

 This library is licensed under the [MS-RL License](https://opensource.org/licenses/MS-RL).

-# Source Code

-**Delta.Units**' source code can be found at [Github's](https://github.com/odalet/Delta.Units).